 Overall this ‘best system’ proved inadequate for proper exhaust and it was not at all quiet.
 With some research I learned that it was actually not a good option despite what sales folks universally proclaimed.
 VAH are poor at capturing and exhausting effluent, are not quieter than other hoods, noisier than many, and are a major PITA to clean.
 The one thing I can say for VAH is that it does seem to do a good job of removing grease from the air stream before exhausting it – if only it collected and exhausted more of the effluent.

 Standard residential options from Wolf, Best (Braun), ModernAire, Zephyr and others are only marginally better than VAH.
-This is perhaps due primarily to a common flaw of all of them in having near zero containment area along with too small of capture aperture made worse by the inclusion of a light bar.
+This is perhaps due primarily to a common flaw of all of them in having near zero containment area along with too small of capture area made worse by the inclusion of a light bar.
+More on this in a bit.

 U.S. consumer range exhaust hoods are loud and irritating – unnecessarily loud and irritating.
 This is bad in two ways.
 First is that noise itself, besides being irritating, is bad for our mental and physical health.
 Second is that the #1 reason that people give for not using the exhaust hoods in their kitchen is… noise.